Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

 In the case of a multi-module project, all those properties will be shared to all projects included in aggregation and current project itself.
-In case it's applied in ROOT project with default configuration, configuration will be shared to all subprojects.
+In case it's applied in ROOT project with default configuration, the configuration will be shared to all subprojects.
 Still, there are some properties which affect generation of HTML in a current project only, and so they should be configured only for a specific project.